 High-dose inhaled corticosteroid¹

 If needed (particularly in patients with recurring severe exacerbations): Medium‑dose inhaled corticosteroid¹ and long‑acting inhaled beta2‑agonist

 Low-dose inhaled corticosteroid¹ and either theophylline4 or leukotriene receptor antagonist.²

 If needed: Medium‑dose inhaled corticosteroid¹ and either theophylline4 or leukotriene receptor antagonist.²

 cromolyn, leukotriene receptor antagonist²

-No daily medication needed.
+No daily medications, albuterol as needed.